- Regulator-mandated disclosures consistently show 70–85% retail loss rates

 | XM | "Trading carries high risk of loss" (varies disclosure by entity) |

-For broker context: Best regulated Forex brokers.
+For broker context: Best regulated Forex brokers and Safest Forex brokers ranked.

 The Big Picture: Loss Rate Distribution#